 4) Points will be awarded for competitors that win individual categories and overall Best of Show (BOS), and 2nd and 3rd BOS.

-a) Category win points are awarded based on the number of beer (cider and mead do not count) entries that each winner “beats” in each individual category.
+4a) Category win points are awarded based on the number of beer entries that each winner “beats” in each individual category.
 For example, a BJCP #21 IPA flight with 17 beer entries will earn 16 points for the winner.
 (No points for 2nd, 3rd, etc. in category except as noted in rule 4g below)

-For competitions UNDER 100 beer entries, the total number of beer entries in the competition/category (cider/mead/etc. do not count).
-To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning beer was in.
-For example: Following our example from 4a above, if that category-winning IPA also wins 1st BOS in an 85 beer entry competition, that winner would score 85 total points for that entry.
+For competitions UNDER 100 beer entries, the total number of entries in the competition/category.
+To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning entry was in.
+For example: Following our example from 4a above, if that category-winning IPA also wins 1st BOS in an 85 entry competition, that winner would score 85 total points for that entry.

-For competitions/categories OVER 100 beer entries: 100 points plus 1 additional point for every 10 beer entries over 100.
-To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning beer was in (again, this eliminates scoring double points for 1st, 2nd, 3rd BOS win).
-From our example above, a 308 beer entry competition/category, the BOS win points would be 100+20=120
+For competitions/categories OVER 100 entries: 100 points plus 1 additional point for every 10 entries over 100.
+To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning entry was in (again, this eliminates scoring double points for 1st, 2nd, 3rd BOS win).
+From our example above, a 308 entry competition/category, the BOS win points would be 100+20=120

-f) In the event that a cider, mead, or otherwise ineligible entry (out of state) wins BOS or any category, points will be awarded to the highest finishing beer(s) entry per the formulas above.
+4f) In the event that an ineligible entry (out of state) wins BOS or any category, points will be awarded to the highest finishing entry per the formulas above.